luben/zstd-jni/README.md

 **Zstd** is production ready with a stable format.

-**Zstd-jni** is tracking the release branch of **Zstd** (master) with compatibility support for the legacy formats (since version 0.4).
+**Zstd-jni** is tracking the release branch of **Zstd** (master) with *without* compatibility support for the legacy formats.
+The last version that was released with support for the legacy formats (since version 0.4) is `1.5.7-12`.

 **Zstd-jni** version uses the base **Zstd** version with **Zstd-jni** release appended with a dash, e.g. "1.2.0-2" is the second **Zstd-jni** release based